2021 Advisory Board

 Judge Tapp received his J.D. in 1993 from the University of Louisville Brandeis School of Law, a M.S. in Criminal Justice Administration from Chaminade University of Honolulu in 1991, and a B.A. from Morehead State University in 1983.

 Robert J. Valuck is a Professor in the Departments of Clinical Pharmacy, Epidemiology, and Family Medicine at the University of Colorado Schools of Pharmacy, Public Health, and Medicine at the Anschutz Medical Campus in Aurora.
-Dr. Valuck is Director of the Colorado Consortium for Prescription Drug Abuse Prevention, created by Governor Hickenlooper to address the prescription drug abuse problem with a collaborative, statewide approach.
-The Consortium has evolved over the past four years to include ten work groups, with over 575 members across the state, focusing on key areas relating to education, prevention, intervention, treatment and recovery.
+Dr. Valuck is Director of the Colorado Consortium for Prescription Drug Abuse Prevention, created by then-Governor John Hickenlooper to address the prescription drug abuse problem with a collaborative, statewide approach.
+The Consortium has evolved over the past eight years to include ten work groups, with over 850 members across the state, focusing on key areas relating to education, prevention, intervention, treatment and recovery.
 The Consortium has gained recognition as a model for the development of collaborative, coordinated responses to the opioid overdose epidemic in the United States.